Richmond Fire Station

-The Richmond Fire Station, or Former Richmond Fire Station, at 131 Lord Street in Richmond, Victoria, a suburb of Melbourne, Australia is a historic fire station which was built in 1893.
+The Richmond Fire Station is a former fire station, located at 131 Lord Street in Richmond, an inner-city suburb of Melbourne, in Victoria, Australia.
+The former fire station was built in 1893 and was operated by the Melbourne Metropolitan Fire Brigade.

+Description

+Historical use

-It is a two-storey late Victorian red brick building.
+It is a two-storey red brick building designed in the late-Victorian style by J. A. B. Koch.
 When it was built, the building was considered important "because it incorporated a fire services system similar to those which were used in America"; it was reported that it has "'a very imposing appearance, and is replete with the latest fire-fighting appliances.
 Electricity plays a leading part in the new service.
 By simply connecting the current by the merest pressure of a button, or pulling a cord, open fly the main doors, the horse rushes out of the stable, and backing itself into the horse-cart, is harnessed in full going order within 20 seconds.
 With such a marvellously perfect system, ought we not to henceforth feel secure against the devastating elements of fire.'"

-"Architecturally, the building is a particularly simple and bold late Victorian composition.
-The building is an unusual and prominent heritage element on a corner in an otherwise predominantly residential area.
-The building was designed by prominent Melbourne architect and former Richmond councillor and mayor, J.A.B.
-Koch."
+The building is a particularly simple and bold late Victorian composition and is an unusual and prominent local heritage element on a corner in an otherwise predominantly residential area.
+The building was designed by prominent Melbourne architect and former Richmond councillor and mayor, J. A. B. Koch.

+The building was added to the local heritage register of the City of Yarra on an unknown date.

+Contemporary use

+Converted to a four-bedroom residence in c.
+1966, the building was sold at auction for $3.335 million in December 2016.